Four Reasons You Should Use Opt-in Resume Books

 - Assign your resume to a preferred resume book

-Ashford University students are given the choice to opt-in and include their resume in one of four books:
+Ashford University students are given the choice to opt in and include their resume in one of five books:

 “We have more than 2,500 employers who post to our site,” Williamson says.
 “Some are looking for graduates or military students, specifically; some are also looking for students or alumni with security clearances.
 Tech companies, for example, often do business with government agencies or the Armed Forces, and they’ll require clearance for specific work.”